sarafiskray/sarafiskray.github.io/index.md

 <img src="images/spotifyfire.png?raw=true" width="100%"/>

-#### DJAZE is an iOS application designed for bar and partygoers.
+#### DJAZE is an iOS application designed for bar and partygoers, written entirely in Swift.
 It is a two-sided application featuring a live song request system and a democratic upvote and downvote system.
 Implemented using the Spotify Web API and Google Firebases.

 ---
 ## [Italian Restaurant Website](/italian)